mrtnzlml-archive/zlml.cz/readme.md

 4. Load libraries via Composer:

 		composer update

+5. Alternatively you can use Composer instead of `git clone`:

+		composer create-project mrtnzlml/zeminem.cz <folder_name> dev-develop

 Make directories `temp` and `log` writable.
 Navigate your browser to the `www` directory and you will see a welcome page.
 PHP 5.4 allows